 Tag.bio is a data analytics platform for healthcare and life sciences.
-It combines diverse data sets, smart APIs, statistical and machine learning algorithms into decentralized data products within a data mesh architecture.
+It combines diverse data sets, smart APIs, and statistical and machine learning algorithms into decentralized data products within a data mesh architecture.
 Researchers can use its point and click system to instantly perform analysis and share versioned, reproducible results.

 About Tag.bio Platform:

 Tag.bio platform combines a dynamic cohort builder with analysis protocols and applications to match complex analysis workflows.
-Applications within data products are fully customizable via R and Python plugins, and the platform supports notebook based developer environments with individual workspaces.
+Applications within data products are fully customizable via R and Python plugins, and the platform supports notebook-based developer environments with individual workspaces.

-Join us for a talk/demo session on the Tag.bio data science platform and learn how major pharma industries and university health systems are using this technology to promote value based, precision healthcare, find cures for disease, and promote collaboration (without explicitly moving data around).
-The talk also outlines Tag.bio secure data exchange features for real world evidence datasets, privacy centric data products (confidential computing) as well as integration with AWS services such as Amazon HealthLake and SageMaker.
+Join us for a talk/demo session on the Tag.bio data science platform and learn how major pharma industries and university health systems are using this technology to promote value-based, precision healthcare, find cures for disease, and promote collaboration (without explicitly moving data around).
+The talk also outlines Tag.bio secure data exchange features for real world evidence datasets, privacy-centric data products (confidential computing) as well as integration with AWS services such as Amazon HealthLake and SageMaker.